PatrickWagner1/DVD_Service/README.md

 ```

 # Changes while Service is running
-if the playbook changes while the virtual machines are running, run
+If the playbook changes while the virtual machines are running, run
 ```
 vagrant provision
 ```